ohoh000/pikachu-runner-game/README.md

 - Multiple berry varieties used in random order during gameplay
 - Seasonal background progression as the score increases
-- Summer, Autumn, Winter, and Spring visual changes
+- Summer, autumn, winter, and spring visual changes
 - Increasing difficulty as the run continues
 - Sound effects and music for gameplay, jumping, losing, and winning
-- Win celebration screen with confetti and Pikachu GIF
+- Win celebration screen with confetti and animated Pikachu
 - Responsive layout for desktop and mobile browsers
+- Compatible with mobile devices for public web play

 ## Scoring